Vidya Rao

 Vidya Rao is an Indian Hindustani classical singer and writer.
 She is popular for her Thumri and Dadra.
 She wrote a book on the late Naina Devi, Heart to Heart: Remembering Nainaji.
 Her daughter Aditi Rao Hydari is an actress.

 Early life

 Vidya Rao was born in Wanaparthy and grew up in Hyderabad.
 She did her graduation from Madras and later joined the Delhi School of Economics to do M.A. in Sociology.

 Career

 She worked with Centre for Women's Development Studies as a researcher for five years before quitting to concentrate on music.

 She renders poetry of mystics like, Amir Khusro, Kabir etc.

 She was set to make her acting debut through Mani Ratnam's Raavanan (2010) as the mother of Aishwarya Rai's character.
 However, her scenes were cut from the film's final version.

 Personal life

 She was married to Ehsaan Hydari.
-They have a daughter, Bollywood actress, Aditi Rao Hydari.
+They have a daughter, Tollywood and Bollywood actress, Aditi Rao Hydari.